 8.4 Further information

-You can find further information about appeals and reviews on the GOV.UK website or download a copy of our factsheet HMRC1: HM Revenue and Customs decisions - what to do if you disagree by using the links provided or phone the Excise helpline on Telephone: 0300 200 3700.
-If you want to find out more about the Tribunals Service or you can phone them on Telephone: 0845 223 8080.
+You can find further information about appeals and reviews on the GOV.UK website or download a copy of our factsheet HMRC1: HM Revenue and Customs decisions - what to do if you disagree by using the links provided or phone the Excise Helpline.
+You can find out more about the Tribunals Service on their website.

 |Accounting Period||Period ending on the last Saturday of each month.|